matthewbdaly/matthewbdaly.github.io/src/content/posts/2022-12-11-what-i-think-chatgpt-means-for-developers.md

 > In this example, the `useToast` hook uses an array to store multiple toast messages, and the `App` component displays all of the toasts in the array.
 The `useEffect` hook is used to set a timeout for each toast to automatically hide it after a certain amount of time.
 You can modify this example further to suit your specific needs, such as setting different timeouts for each toast or adding additional methods for managing the toasts.

+Great,  although I noticed an unused `_` variable in `forEach` - not sure if perhaps this is based on something that used Lodash, perhaps.

-Great, but our toasts need to show different styles based on the type of alert, so I asked this:
+Next, our toasts need to show different styles based on the type of alert, so I asked this:

 > Can we amend this to allow the toasts to use different styles based on the type of alert?